chatwoot/docs/docs/contributing-guide/environment-setup/make.md

 ## Install Ruby & JavaScript dependencies

 Install Ruby and JavaScript dependencies using the following command.
-This command runs Bundler and Yarn:
+This command runs Bundler and pnpm:
 ```
 make burn
 ```